mgrimace/Homelab/OMV.md

 - Username/Password: add your OMV username/password (that you generated for the share above).
   - Note if you used keychain to remember the password, don't let it fill in your email, just the username.
 - Then it should scan the share, and you can select `data` from share

+## Backup the VM, but not the storage

+To backup your OMV OS, but not the attached storage, go to proxmox, hardware, and select the attached storage (e.g., 2 TB disk).
+Click edit, and uncheck 'backup'.
+That way only the VM will be backed up.